 WHEREAS, Mrs. Lee is an avid proponent of women's athletics.
 One of her first public appearances upon becoming First Lady was as guest coach for the University's Women's Basketball Team; and

 WHEREAS, she is devoted to her husband of 44 years, Dr. J. Charles Lee, President of MSU, and her three grown children and three grandchildren; and

 WHEREAS, it is with great pride that we recognize the dedicated civic and humanitarian service of this gracious lady who symbolizes the cooperative spirit of Mississippi State University: NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate Mississippi State University's "First Lady" Patricia Lee for her outstanding citizen and humanitarian service to the State of Mississippi, particularly for her leadership in coordinating the recovery and relief efforts by Mississippi State University in response to Hurricane Katrina, and we extend to her and her family the best wishes of the Legislature in their future endeavors.

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Mrs. Cockrell and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Mrs. Patricia Lee at appropriate campus ceremonies and be forwarded to the Board of Trustees of State Institutions of Higher Learning and be made available to the Capitol Press Corps.